KosayJabre/Fast-API-Users/README.md

 # Fast API Users
-A simple educational example for doing user registration, authentication, and login using FastAPI + SQLModel.
+A simple example of doing user registration, authentication, and login using FastAPI + SQLModel.

 Handles basic things like enforcing password strength, username profanity, and email address validation.

+Note: this is just for educational purposes.
+Do not use in production.
 ## Setup

 To run the tests: